aarontran/snr-filaments/agenda.md

 * Eventually: run whole pipeline on one set of ALL regions, sampled all around SNR, save the output.
 Use this to argue/show why regions are good/bad.

+* remember brian's suggestion (from Friday): what's the dependence of mE on energy? what happens if you fit a straight power law to that???

 Model stuff
 -----------